How to Recover from Burnout

 Prolonged stress and negative emotions weaken the immune system, mess up hormones, cause digestive problems, increase blood pressure, blood sugar, and can lead to heart disease.
 A weakened immune system can’t resist viruses, bacteria, fungi, parasites properly which leads to problems with health, illnesses.
 Headaches as a result of constant stress and a heavy workload are also common.
 Changed sleeping and eating habits resulting from stress contribute to further undermining your health.

 The best way is to prevent burnout.
 Maintaining a healthy work-life balance (or rather a life-work balance though) and applying effective stress-relief techniques can help with it.
-See my articles on work-life balance here and stress relief here.
+See related blogposts on work-life balance here and quick stress relief here.

-Burnout recovery is not easy because a burnout implies that you’ve accumulated a lot of negative emotions you’re unable to cope with anymore.
-To recover from burnout one needs to learn self-care.
+Burnout recovery is not easy because burnout implies that you’ve accumulated a lot of negative emotions you’re unable to cope with anymore.
+How to recover from burnout?
+What to start with?
+First of all, to recover from burnout one needs to learn self-care.
+See Self-Care is Making Yourself Your Priority.

 Take days off work